I Want To...

 - Health Care Community: In addition to their research mentor, Scholars will form lasting multi-generational scientific and social bonds with the DDP community at Hopkins.
-DDP Scholars will also meet healthcare role models through biweekly ‘Lunch and Learn’ talks.
+DDP Scholars will also meet healthcare role models through weekly ‘Lunch and Learn’ talks during the summer.

 - Personal Growth: Scholars will meet with the DDP Director, Dr. Deidra Crews, to identify specific areas to strengthen and create an individual development plan.

-Who should Apply: Students from economically and educationally disadvantaged backgrounds who are interested in medical school and/or graduate school.
+Who should Apply: Students who are US citizens or permanent residents and are from economically and educationally disadvantaged backgrounds who are interested in medical school and/or graduate school.